-Many issues identified in the 2001 Plan are still relevant today and are brought forward in this update.
+Many issues identified in the 2015 Plan are still relevant today and are brought forward in this update.
 Among these ongoing and primary concerns are the reduction of the planning area’s surface and ground water resources and a continued desire to preserve and enhance the rural character related to residential development, roads, open space, agriculture and the acequia systems.

-This plan update also identifies new issues pertaining to growth both within and adjacent to the plan area, particularly the need to coordinate and plan for increased commercial activities both within and adjacent to the plan area, including the areas associated with the Santa Fe Downs, Erica Road, the Airport, I-25/NM 599 interchange, and Sunrise Springs.
+This plan update also identifies new issues pertaining to growth both within and adjacent to the plan area, particularly the need to coordinate and plan for increased commercial activities both within and adjacent to the plan area, including the areas associated with the Eagle Ridge formerly known as the Santa Fe Downs, Erica Road, the Airport, I-25/NM 599 interchange, and Ojo Santa Fe.

 Additionally, this update addresses issues and opportunities associated with changes that have occurred over a decade in the County’s land use and policy framework.
-As a result, this document is consistent with the Sustainable Growth Management Plan, including the shift from hydrologic zoning to a fixed zoning scheme established in the Sustainable Land Develop Code and the resulting Official Zoning Map.
+As a result, this document is consistent with the Sustainable Growth Management Plan, Sustainable Land Development Code, and related ordinances.